 It increases customer satisfaction through quick delivery of goods and redressal of customer complaints if any.

-The customer need not visit the business firm for making purchases or redressal of grievances.
+The customer need not visit the business firm for making purchases or redressal grievances.

 There is a paperless exchange of information.

-A website is open all 24 hours, 7 days in a week, it can, thus, take orders and keep an eye on delivery of goods and receive payments at any time.
+A website is open 24 hours, 7 days a week, it can, thus, take orders and keep an eye on the delivery of goods and receive payments at any time.

 A business firm can provide information about its products and services to customers around the clock.